hornmi78/Mux_StimRec/README.md

 # Mux_StimRec
-Code for a multichannel stimulator/recording device.
+Code directory for a multichannel stimulator/recording device.